 Advanced Threat Protection is part of the advanced data security (ADS) offering, which is a unified package for advanced SQL security capabilities.
 Advanced Threat Protection can be accessed and managed via the central SQL ADS portal.

 Set up Advanced Threat Protection in the Azure portal

 Navigate to the configuration page of the Azure SQL Database server you want to protect.
 In the security settings, select Advanced Data Security.

 On the Advanced Data Security configuration page:

-- Enable advanced data security on the server.
+- Enable Advanced Data Security on the server.

-Set up threat detection using PowerShell
+Set up Advanced Threat Protection using PowerShell

 For a script example, see Configure auditing and Advanced Threat Protection using PowerShell.

 Laster inn tilbakemelding ...